 I am also examining problems raised by scientists’ reliance on research instruments and techniques for identifying component parts, their operations, and their organization.
 New instruments and techniques are prone to produce artifacts, and a challenge for scientists is to distinguish artifacts from genuine findings.
 Since it is often not well understood how instruments and techniques themselves work at the time they are invoked in science, the criteria scientists employ to evaluate them are necessarily indirect.
 I have argued that one criterion is whether the results fit plausible mechanistic models of the phenomenon.

 I try to main a focus on how scientific investigation occurs within the context of institutions and communities.
 Professional societies and journals do not just happen—they require constructive effort by scientists.
 They often are the result of deliberation by scientists about the kind of research they endorse and what types of colleagues they want to associate with.
 These institutions, however, also help define the opportunities for career development by scientists.
 I have examined how research at the intersection of established disciplines gives rise to new institutions.

-My approach to these issues in philosophy of science is naturalistic.
-I appeal to the actual practice of science, particularly as observed in its history, to answer such questions as what counts as a mechanistic explanation, how new techniques are developed to investigate them, and the role institutions play in shaping investigations.
-Much of my work over the past two decades focused on the creation of modern cell biology in the mid-twentieth century.
+My approach to all these issues in philosophy of science is naturalistic.
+I appeal to the actual practice of science, both as observed in its history and in contemporary laboratories, to answer such questions as what counts as a mechanistic explanation, how new techniques are developed to investigate them, and the role institutions play in shaping investigations.
+Much of my work over the past thee decades focused on the creation of modern cell biology in the mid-twentieth century.
 New techniques such as cell fractionation and electron microscopy enabled the decomposition of the cytoplasm of cells into component organelles and their operations.
 The main results of this investigation appeared in Discovering Cell Mechanisms (Cambridge University Press, 2006).